Four Important Stages Of Transition For You And Your Business – In Conversation with Josh Patrick

 Josh: Yes.

 Susan: Remember my need to be involved in this process.
 Remember that everything needs to be relevant.
 Cut the fluff, get me right to the point.
-They may have a non-business owner, spouse or partner that wants a lot of personal conversation.
-You may have two different ways of communicating that if you really look at it, you can blend them and make both comfortable.
-But understanding those personal preferences for, how did you prepare for meetings, do meetings, follow up with meetings.
+They may have a non-business owner, spouse or partner who wants a lot of personal conversation.
+You may have two different ways of communicating if you look at it, you can blend them and make both comfortable.
+But understanding those personal preferences for, how you prepare for meetings, do meetings, and follow up with meetings.

 How do you make your best decisions?
 How do you like to receive information?
 Do you want just a one-page overview?
 Do you want the whole?

 You find that meetings are shorter.
 They’re much more enjoyable.
 Implementation of ideas is much faster because it’s all relevant and it’s all done in a way that’s best for the client.
 Those are two quick tools.
-There’s a decision making process and decision free zone certain prioritize.
+There’s a decision-making process and decision-free zone certain prioritize.
 There is managing the expectations of the client, the business owner, and other people in their life, maybe employees, and maybe family members.
-But seeing all of this in advance of the sale makes the sale is better timed and the terms they fit life, not just the money.
+But seeing all of this in advance of the sale makes the sale better timed and the terms fit life, not just the money.
 It doesn’t mean you give up money for life.

-Josh: It really becomes a decision-making process that you use in all areas of your life when you really get right down to it.
+Josh: It becomes a decision-making process that you use in all areas of your life when you get right down to it.

 Susan: Yeah, yeah.

-These are all things that are all part of that which are really, really important.
-You mentioned something which I really want to circle back on because it’s something I think that most business owners miss in the transition process.
+These are all things that are all part of that which are important.
+You mentioned something that I want to circle back on because it’s something I think that most business owners miss in the transition process.
 That’s their spouse.
-Could you talk a bit about why it’s important to have the spouse as being an integral part of this conversation?
+Could you talk a bit about why it’s important to have the spouse as an integral part of this conversation?

 Susan: Well, I’ll avoid the obvious when they say, “Happy wife, happy life or happy husband and happy life.”
 That kind of thing.
-Obviously, you want some harmony in the household and in the relationship, but more importantly, those relationships can be nurtured.
+You want some harmony in the household and the relationship, but more importantly, those relationships can be nurtured.
 They can be so much stronger.
 It’s not just surviving.
-It’s really that whole experience of evolving the relationship.
+It’s that whole experience of evolving the relationship.

 Doing this kind of work with partners, helps partners understand each other, and function to a much higher capacity.
-It kind of comes down all that noise in the background and all those old feelings that pop up later.
+It kind of comes down to all that noise in the background and all those old feelings that pop up later.
 We’re not therapists.
-We’re not doing relationships, but so much of a relationship is anchored in money and in identity, which is a big part of a business owner’s life and responsibilities that they take on.
-To have a way to talk about all of that with your chosen partner of life is really powerful.
-It’s interesting that we accomplish that through a financial planning relationship, but you can.
-Money is so powerful that you can actually affect and impact the relationship and the family.
+We’re not doing relationships, but so much of a relationship is anchored in money and in identity, which is a big part of a business owner’s life and the responsibilities that they take on.
+To have a way to talk about all of that with your chosen partner in life is powerful.
+Interestingly, we accomplish that through a financial planning relationship, but you can.
+Money is so powerful that you can affect and impact the relationship and the family.
 Over and over again, we see that.

 Josh: Here’s something that I’ve learned about business transitions is that the spouse is going through the same four stages of transition as the business owner is, but there’s a big difference.
-The spouse’s four stages of transition is completely different than the business owners because the spouse has different things to consider.
+The spouse’s four stages of transition are completely different than the business owners' because the spouse has different things to consider.

 Specifically, what am I going to do with this jerk who’s hanging around the house all day?
 I’ve had many, many conversations with owners who are selling their businesses and their spouses, and the spouse will very timidly pipe up and say, “You know, I’m happy you’re going to sell your business, but you can’t hang around the house all day.”